odiseoteam/SyliusVendorPlugin/README.md

 {# ... #}
 ```

+7. Create logo folder

+Run `mkdir public/media/vendor-logo -p` and insert .gitkeep file.

-7. Update your schema and/or migrations.
+8. Update your schema and/or migrations.

 ## Fixtures